DavidTPate/pendragon/README.md

 ### Fey Passion
 When mortal knights become too exposed to the fantastic sights and sounds of Faerie, they often find that the mundane world begins to pale for them.
 After a knight has wooed the King of Elfland's Daughter, mortal women seem dull and coarse by contrast.
-Experiencing the delights of King Today’s court makes Baron Guelph’s castle seem like the hovel of a surly, ill-mannered peasant.
-This malaise can affect every aspect of the knight’s life, sometimes leading to a premature death.
+Experiencing the delights of King Today's court makes Baron Guelph's castle seem like the hovel of a surly, ill-mannered peasant.
+This malaise can affect every aspect of the knight's life, sometimes leading to a premature death.
 Such knights are referred to as "fey," for they seem more like elves than men.

 Fey is first generated when a knight undergoes a traumatic experience that involves Faerie in some way: This could an